Ohio State track and field hosts the Buckeye Classic at French Field House.

-Karen Dennis is entering her seventh season as the women's head track and field and cross country coach at Ohio State, having assumed the head coaching position on July 25, 2006.
+Karen Dennis is in her eighth season as the women's track and field/cross countryhead coach at Ohio State, having assumed the head coaching position on July 25, 2006.

-The 2011 campaign was built off of a four-year period that witnessed the Buckeyes improve each season.
-In 2010, the Buckeyes surprised many throughout the Big Ten and the Midwest with a dazzling second-place finish at the Big Ten indoor championships, its highest finish at a conference meet in nine years.
-Manning would finish the indoor season with a bang, becoming a first-time All-American after a seventh-place finish in the finals of the 60-meter hurdles at the NCAA indoor championships.
+The Buckeyes current success was built on a four-year period that witnessed the Buckeyes steadily improve each season.
+In 2010, the Buckeyes surprised many throughout the Big Ten and the Midwest with a second-place finish at the Big Ten indoor championships, their highest finish at a conference meet in nine years.
+Manning finished the indoor season with a bang, becoming a first-time All-American after a seventh-place finish in the finals of the 60-meter hurdles at the NCAA indoor championships.
 The outdoor season was highlighted by a sixth-place team finish at the conference championships and Maggie Mullen's All-America finish in the javelin.
-In addition, the women's cross country team made its first NCAA appearance in school history in the fall of 2009, placing 29th following a runner-up finish at the Great Lakes regional championships.
+In addition, the women's cross country team made its first NCAA appearance in school history in the fall of 2009, placing 29th overall following a runner-up finish at the Great Lakes regional championships.

-Faced with breaking in a young roster in 2009, Ohio State hit its stride late in the outdoor season, qualifying five individuals for the NCAA championships in Fayetteville, Ark.
+Faced with breaking in a young roster in 2009, Ohio State hit its stride late in the outdoor season, qualifying five individuals for the NCAA outdoor championships.
 Under the direction of Dennis, Wright finished 16th in the 100-meter finals, while Latoya Sanderson, Ashley Caldwell, Ayrizanna Favours and Shaniqua McGinnis claimed 11th in the 4x400-meter relay.
 The year prior, Dennis led the Buckeyes through a record-breaking outdoor campaign and a fifth-place finish at the 2008 Big Ten Outdoor Championships, a five-place improvement from 2007.
-That improvement was due in large part to the return of All-American Jenna (Harris) Griffin, who set school records in the 400-meter dash and as a member of 4x100 and 4x400-meter relay teams.
-Griffin went on to earn All-American honors in the 400 and 4x400 at the NCAA championships and qualified for the 2008 U.S. Olympic Trials in Eugene, Ore.
-The indoor season was dominated by Veronica Jatsek, who earned All-America honors in the weight throw.
+That improvement was due in large part to the return of All-American Jenna (Harris) Griffin, who claimed All-America honors in the 400 and 4x400 at the NCAA championships and qualified for the 2008 U.S. Olympic Trials in Eugene, Ore.
+The indoor season was dominated by Veronica Jatsek, an All-American in the weight throw.

 Before taking over the OSU women's helm, Dennis spent four seasons as a sprints and hurdles assistant for both the Buckeye men's and women's programs, where she helped train Buckeye legends in Harris, Molly Logan, Anthony Cole and current Buckeye volunteer assistant Joel Brown, a 2003 All-American and Midwest regional champion in the 110-meter hurdles.